They Who Feed on Shadows - Episode 7

 People have always told me that I need to write my story.
 They say this as if it’s an obvious choice, like getting a cat a litter box.

 Our cats grew up in the Westvale barn and shit in the forest under the stars.
-They were taken to the vet once, spayed or neutered, given their shots, and tossed back into the racoon-infested wild with nothing at their disposal but shelter, water, and a metric shit-ton of Meow Mix.
+They were taken to the vet once, spayed or neutered, given their shots, and tossed back into the raccoon-infested wild with nothing at their disposal but shelter, water, and a metric fuck-ton of Meow Mix.
 Choice had nothing to do with it.
 Our barn was the cats’ destiny.

 Similarly, writing of one’s human soul is one of those esoteric endeavors where you must let the universe guide you.
 You know when, and if, the time is right.
-So I apologize for the delay, but just as I’d rather not write until I’m ready, I’d rather be thrown ass-first into a garden of spiked dildos than have a litter box in my home today.
+So I apologize for the delay.
+But just as I’d rather not write until I’m ready, I’d rather be thrown ass-first into a garden of spiked dildos than have a litter box in our home today.

 Zen and the art of kitten domesticity have yet to enlighten me.